Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 For more information go to Brown’s campaign page.

-Occupation: Former CEO of the boys and girls club of IL.
+Occupation: Former CEO of the Boys and Girls Club of Illinois.

 Platform: Raise teachers pay.
 Launch a national Workforce Innovation Fund to train workers in AI.
 Expanding K-12 STEM and coding practices in schools.
 Cut prescription drug costs.
 Supports universal childcare and paid family leave.